rrpereira/Projects/Speed Control System/README.md

     + TurnLever5 - Activates or deactivates speed limit depending on the actual state.
     + TurnEngineOff - Turn engine off.
     + TurnEngineOn - Turn engine on.

+## Setup

+In order to execute [SCS.tla](SCS.tla) specification in TLA+, one only needs to download the ToolBox from [here](https://tla.msr-inria.inria.fr/tlatoolbox/products/).
+After extracting the .zip file, the resulting folder will contain a file named "toolbox" which launches the tool itself.

 ## Execution